 Professionalism is an overarching theme of the ‘good medical practice’ and ‘fitness to practise’ guidance.
 As a student you’re expected to act in a way that does not bring the profession into disrepute, and failure to do this can result in ‘fitness to practise procedures’; the GMC outlines ‘key areas of concern’ in regards to medical student’s professionalism and behaviours which could lead to ‘fitness to practise procedures’.

-The GMC provides further specific guidance in relation to professionalism, including topics such as ‘personal beliefs and medical practice’ and ‘doctors’ use of social media’.
-Furthermore, ‘achieving good medical practice: guidance for medical students’ outlines what you’ll need to learn in order to achieve ‘true professionalism’ as a medical student, including developing ‘healthy ways to cope with stress and challenges’, applying ‘ethical and moral reasoning to your work’ and dealing with ‘personal bias’.
+The GMC provides further specific guidance about professionalism, including topics such as ‘personal beliefs and medical practice’ and ‘doctors’ use of social media’.
+Furthermore, ‘achieving good medical practice: guidance for medical students’ outlines what you’ll need to learn to achieve ‘true professionalism’ as a medical student, including developing ‘healthy ways to cope with stress and challenges’, applying ‘ethical and moral reasoning to your work’ and dealing with ‘personal bias’.

-Within the ‘knowledge, skills and performance’ section, it specifies the importance of being aware of your limitations, in terms of your competence, and ensuring that you work within these.
+The ‘knowledge, skills and performance’ section specifies the importance of being aware of your limitations, in terms of your competence, and ensuring that you work within these.
 The ‘achieving good medical practice: guidance for medical students’ document sets out further practical advice about your responsibilities as a medical student in relation to working within your competence level and ensuring that you have adequate support and supervision whilst on placement.

 A further piece of key ethical guidance to be aware of within the ‘knowledge, skills and performance’ section is the need for medical professionals to obtain consent before carrying out any examination, investigation or treatment.
-The same is true of medical students and, in addition to this, you must ensure that patients are aware that you’re a medical student to allow them to make ‘an informed decision about whether they want you to be involved in their care’.
+The same is true of medical students and, in addition to this, you must ensure that patients are aware that you’re a medical student to allow them to make an informed decision as to whether they would like you involved.

 Provided they are able to do so, all individuals have the right to make their own decisions regarding their treatment and care – this is sometimes referred to as a patient’s right to autonomy – and, therefore, ‘consent is a fundamental legal and ethical principle’.

-The GMC provides further guidance on ‘decision making and consent’; making yourself familiar with this will further support you to respond to ethical questions and scenarios.
+The GMC provides further guidance on ‘decision making and consent’; familiarising yourself with this will further support you to respond to ethical questions and scenarios.
 There are some key sections in particular which we’ll discuss further.

 Medical professionals must respect a patient’s decision regarding their treatment, provided they meet the criteria outlined below, even if they disagree with their choice.
 There are some exceptions, including treatment provided under mental health legislation, which can mean patients are ‘required by law to comply with assessment or treatment because they present a risk to themselves, to their health or others’.
 Medical emergencies can also be exempt from requiring consent; if a patient is unconscious or lacks capacity (see below), treatment that is ‘immediately necessary to save their life or to prevent a serious deterioration of their condition’ can be provided without consent.
 Further guidance on consent for treatment during an emergency is provided by the GMC here.

-In order for a patient to have the right to make the final decision on their treatment, there are some key criteria that must be met, including:
+For a patient to have the right to make the final decision on their treatment, some key criteria must be met, including:

 When dealing with a patient who is judged to lack decision-making capacity, it’s useful to separate them into the following broad categories, to explore the considerations: